pollination-how-it-works-header.jpg

 Farming Practices Impact Pollinators

-After introduction, farmers must take several precautions to make bees stay.
-Manually removing weeds instead of using herbicides, practicing mixed cropping, maintaining flower-rich field margins, and cultivating shade trees are some ways in which farmers try to retain managed pollinators.
+After the introduction of bees, farmers must take several precautions to make them stay.
+Manually removing weeds instead of using herbicides, practising mixed cropping, maintaining flower-rich field margins, and cultivating shade trees are some ways in which farmers try to retain managed pollinators.
 Managed pollinators, however, are known to adversely affect wild pollinators by competing with them, bringing about changes in their ecosystems, and transmitting diseases.9

 Fun Fact: The most widely managed pollinator in Europe is the honeybee (Apis mellifera).10 Bumble bees and mason bees are two other important managed pollinators.